 Painting concrete isn’t the same as painting other materials

 A fresh coat of paint is one of the easiest ways to freshen up any surface and bring it back to life.
-Painting concrete surfaces, however, can be a bit trickier than painting drywall, wood, metal, or other materials.
+However, painting concrete surfaces can be trickier than painting drywall, wood, metal, or other materials.
 Concrete is porous, meaning it can absorb and transport water (and paint), but that doesn’t mean it can’t be successfully covered using the correct products and techniques.

-- Remove old paint.
 If you’re repainting concrete, it’s probably because the old paint is chipping or peeling away.
 For exterior surfaces, remove any large vines or other debris from the surface and then use a power washer to remove old paint.
 If you’re painting an interior surface, use a wire brush, paint scraper, and some good ol’ fashioned elbow grease.

-After the sealer has cured (usually this takes 5 to 7 days, depending on the manufacturer), apply a primer to the surface to fill the concrete’s pores and even out the surface.
+After the sealer has cured – usually this takes 5 – 7 days, depending on the manufacturer – apply a primer to the surface to fill the concrete’s pores and even out the surface.
 Ask a professional at your local hardware store to assist you in picking the right product(s) for your project, and then wait at least 8 hours for the primer to dry before moving on to the next step.

-Giving the concrete in and around a home a fresh coat of paint is a project that often gets overlooked, but it can really make a space feel fresh and vibrant.
-Damaged concrete cannot be painted before it’s fixed, so give the experts at Epp a call for concrete repairs before you begin your painting project!
+Painting concrete is a project that often gets overlooked.
+However, it can make a space feel fresh and vibrant.
+Remember that damaged concrete can’t be painted before it’s fixed.
+So, if you have any damaged concrete, give the experts at Epp a call for concrete repairs before you begin your painting project!